learntocloud/learn-to-cloud/phase4/README.md

-# Phase 4: DevOps fundamentals
+# Phase 4: Les fondamentaux du DevOps

-## How does this phase apply to Cloud?
+## Comment s'applique cette phase au cloud ?

 DevOps is all about getting your solutions to run efficiently from deployment to updates.
 It's not specific to Cloud, as you can implement DevOps practices on-prem as well.